Skip page Logo and Brand information to navigation. Skip page header section and navigation, to main content.

 Federal Employees Health Benefits

 Federal employees and retirees have several health insurance plan choices that include nation-wide plans, regional HMOs, and high deductible health plans (HDHP) that feature either health reimbursement accounts (HRA) or health savings accounts (HSA).
-Open season starts November 14th and ends on December 12, 2022.
+Open season starts November 11thand ends on December 9, 2024.
 While generally, it takes bravery or outright disgust for your current health insurance carrier for someone to switch their plan during the open season, FEHB plans have evolved in the past few years.
 For instance, Federal retirees that are enrolled in Medicare, a few FEHB plans now reimburse a portion of the Medicare premiums.
 For Federal employees that do not mind some administrative recordkeeping and reimbursement, some FEHB plans offer HRA and HSA accounts that reimburse out of pocket costs.
 The premiums on these plans are usually some of the lowest in the FEHB suite of plans.

 Health Savings Accounts (HSA)